The various features in LightBurn are accessed through the menus. The various features in each menu are listed and explained here.

 Apply Mask to Image¶

 Select a closed shape and a bitmap, and this function will cut the bitmap to fit the shape.
+See how to use this tool effectively here.

 Click on "Group" or press "Ctrl + G" to group the selected objects in the workspace.